andrew-canaan/Fintech-Project/think tank/fundamentals/v1.1/README.txt

     - It will prompt the user for which criteria it would like to screen with, as well as whether the user wants to generate excel sheets.
     - The following are loose requirements for a V1 prototype:
-            1. Market Cap
+            1. Market Cap CHECK

-            2. Current Price
+            2. Current Price CHECK

-            3. Volume
+            3. Volume CHECK

-            4. Dividends Y/N
+            4. Dividends Y/N CHECK (DIVIDEND DATE AND EX DIVIDEND DATE)

-            5. Earnings Per Share
+            5. Earnings Per Share CHECK (CURRENT AND PER FISCAL YEAR)

-            6. Price to Earnings Ratio
+            6. Price to Earnings Ratio CHECK

-            7. Price to Earnings to Growth Ratio
+            7. Price to Earnings to Growth Ratio CHECK

-            8. Beta
+            8. Beta CHECK

-            9. Sector
+            9. Sector CHECK

-            10. Industry
+            10. Industry CHECK

-            11. Earnings Date